kubevela/kubevela.github.io/docs/introduction.md

 ### Control Plane

 Control plane is where KubeVela itself lives in.
 As the project's name implies, KubeVela by design leverages Kubernetes as control plane.
 This is the key of how KubeVela guarantees full *automation* and strong *determinism* to application delivery at scale.
-Users will interact with KubeVela via the  application centric API to model the application deployment, and KubeVela will distribute it to target *runtime infrastructure* per policies and rules declared by users.
+Users will interact with KubeVela via the  application centric API to model the application deployment, and KubeVela will distribute the application to target *runtime infrastructure* per policies and workflow declared by users.

 ### Runtime Infrastructures

 Runtime infrastructures are where the applications are actually running on.
-KubeVela allows you to model and deploy applications to any Kubernetes based infrastructure (either local, managed offerings, or IoT/Edge/On-Premise ones), or to public cloud platforms.
+KubeVela allows you to deploy and manage applications on both Kubernetes based infrastructures (local, managed offerings, or IoT/Edge/On-Premise ones) and non-Kubernetes environments such as public/private clouds in a consistent workflow.

 ## Comparisons